Syria's once urbane Assad shows ruthless streak

 The president, dressed in a navy blue suit, escorted the First Lady through a cheering crowd to the voting booth in Damascus on Sunday.

-Nearly 60 civilians and soldiers were killed that day in a violent backdrop to the constitutional referendum that U.S. Secretary of State Hillary Clinton has labeled "phoney" and "a cynical ploy."
+Nearly 60 civilians and soldiers were killed that day in a violent backdrop to the constitutional referendum that U.S. Secretary of State Hillary Clinton has labelled "phoney" and "a cynical ploy".

 Those who know Assad say he is convinced that he is fighting a foreign-inspired uprising involving Islamic militants and army traitors that he is intent on crushing.